 There will be a number of opportunities for networking, visiting with friends, finding new resources, and hearing from great speakers.
 But the two days that we spend doing the business of the Southern Baptist Convention are when we get to be a part of cooperation in action.
 Whether it’s your first year to attend or your fiftieth, every messenger plays a role.

 If you are new to the process, don’t be overwhelmed.
 The SBC Executive Committee works hard to make it as simple as possible.

-To pre-register as a messenger, visit the SBC website here with your SBCID number in hand.
+Messengers are designated by their churches and must have valid membership in a cooperating SBC church.
+Once designated as a messenger, you may pre-register by visiting the SBC website here with your SBCID number in hand.
 If you don’t know your SBCID number, contact your local association or state convention.
 When you enter your number, the site should be able to calculate your allotment of messengers based on your church’s giving from the previous year.
 (If you have any questions about whether or not your church can send messengers, you can find the applicable information from the Constitution and Bylaws here.)

 To reserve a hotel, the SBC has a convenient housing website here where you can locate your hotel, take advantage of special negotiated room rates, and book your reservation right there.
 Or if you’re on a budget, Dallas has a number of hotels in surrounding areas for incredibly reasonable prices.
 Check sites like Expedia, Priceline, Groupon, etc. to find great deals.